 The non-resident professional's income attributable to services rendered in Singapore is subject to withholding tax at:

-a) 15% of the gross income/fees payable to the non-resident professional; OR
+a) 15% of the gross income/fees due and payable to the non-resident professional; OR

-b) the non-resident rate of 22% (20% for period of engagement prior to 1 Jan 2016) if the non-resident professional has elected to be taxed on net income.
+b) the non-resident rate of 22% (24% for income due and payable to the non-resident professional with effect from 1 Jan 2023) if the non-resident professional has elected to be taxed on net income.

 The payer must: